rcy1314/nand/README.md

 Submit a Feed!<br>
 File an Issue!<br>

-Copyright
+Copyright Notice
 ----

-The developer or (developers) do not own the images included, used, shown, or requested in this project.
+The developer/developers don't own images included in this project.

 License
 ----